 Lifebulb therapists and counselors specialized in providing in-person or online therapy, counseling, care, and treatment for a wide variety of mental healthcare needs and issues, including, but not limited to, Anxiety, depression, grief & loss, trauma, PTSD, couples counseling, marriage counseling, life transitions, adjustment disorders, bipolar, schizophrenia, eating disorders, child counseling, teen and adolescent therapy, anger management, career coaching, life coaching, ADHD treatment, family therapy, panic attacks, phobias, substance abuse, virtual therapy, online counseling, EMDR, EFT, and many more.

-We currently serve the Lynchburg area through virtual and online counseling and therapy services but may expand to offer in-person therapy services in Lynchburg, VA in the near future.
+We currently serve the Princeton area through virtual and online counseling and therapy services, but may expand to offer in-person therapy services in red bank in the near future.
 Virtual counseling has been shown to be often as effective for helping individuals face and overcome many mental health issues and may be the exact service to help you with your unique goals.
 Call us today to schedule a virtual session with one of our therapists!

 Your first session with a Lifebulb anxiety therapist or counselor won't simply be a background or demographic information-gathering session - We know deciding to get help is a big deal and a difficult step.
 That's why our first offline or online therapy session with you will be about providing you with the help you're seeking and proving that the therapy process can work with the right effort and commitment from both sides.

-We believe getting access to a counselor or anxiety therapist in Lynchburg, VA should be quick and easy.
+We believe getting access to a counselor or anxiety therapist Princeton, NJ should be quick and easy.
 So our process is straightforward.
 Browse our therapists' bios to find the right fit for you and schedule a virtual counseling session.
 Or call our office, and a team member can help ensure you're matched with the right general anxiety therapist or counselor for you and your goals.

 When you book a session with your therapist or counselor, our team will email you a confirmation of your appointment date and time with a link to the virtual anxiety therapy room.
 Click the link and log in to the virtual therapy room a few minutes before your session, and your therapist will meet you there.

 Yes.
-All our therapists provide online anxiety therapy and anxiety disorder treatment Lynchburg, VA to our clients.
+All our therapists provide online anxiety therapy and anxiety disorder treatment Princeton, NJ to our clients.

 We use a HIPAA-compliant video counseling service integrated into our Electronic Health Records System to provide a smooth process for our clients to engage in online therapy sessions.
 Booking a session with us is easy.
 Simply call our office or request a specific session time from our website, and a team member can book you with the best possible fit as a therapist or confirm your online session details.
 We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual therapy.